 Adult Dosage: Mix 1 scoop with your favorite beverage.
 Stir with a spoon for 30 seconds.
 No blender required.
 Take a few hours before or after taking other medications.

-Cautions: Consult a health care practitioner prior to use if you have liver or kidney disease, if you have been instructed to follow a protein diet, or for use beyond 6 months.
+Cautions: Consult a health care practitioner prior to use if you have liver or kidney disease, if you have been instructed to follow a low protein diet, or for use beyond 6 months.
 May cause mild gastrointestinal disturbances.
 This product contains milk products.
 Do not use if you have a milk allergy.

 Pregnancy/Nursing: Consult a health care practitioner prior to use